The ATOM Report: Measuring the Open Language Model Ecosystem: The Relative Adoption Metric (RAM)

-In 250B+, GLM-5 was a strong recent launches, reaching 4.96$\times$, 4.06$\times$, and 8.99$\times$ scores at 7, 14, and 30 days, while GLM 4.7 and DeepSeek V3.2 stayed below median throughout their post-release monitoring window.
-Other models include Kimi K2 Thinking, which mostly tracked around the bucket median, or Kimi K2.5, which accelerated from 1.38$\times$ at 7 days to 7.42$\times$ at 60 days.
+In 250B+, GLM-5 was a strong recent launch, reaching 5.93$\times$, 6.78$\times$, and 20.21$\times$ scores at 7, 14, and 30 days and remaining at 7.43$\times$ at 90 days, while GLM 4.7 and DeepSeek V3.2 stayed below the top-10 boundary throughout their post-release monitoring window.
+Other models include Kimi K2 Thinking, which mostly tracked around the top-10 boundary, or Kimi K2.5, which accelerated from 1.64$\times$ at 7 days to 9.55$\times$ at 90 days.

 Further data for this section is included in Appendix~\ref{appd:ram} and specifically Table~\ref{tab:ram_scores}.

 \FloatBarrier